 The assessment panel will assess the application based on merit according to the criteria below.

-Describe what you are going to do and how the project meets Sustainability Victoria’s project/business plan objectives including demonstrating what you expect the project to achieve in terms of:
+Describe the project you intend to implement and how it meets Sustainability Victoria’s objectives including demonstrating what you expect the project to achieve in terms of:

-Describe how the project meets the need or problem.
+Describe how the project meets the need or problem in the community.

-How does the project align with and deliver economic, environmental and social objectives in your community?
+How does the project align with and deliver tangible economic, environmental and social benefits in your community?

-Why do you need the Community Power Hub and government assistance for the project to be delivered?
+Why do you need government assistance for the project to be delivered?

 Sustainability Victoria may overlay rankings to achieve an overall mix of projects that represent a geographical spread across Victorian regions.